graciegumm/Lidar-AR-System/README.md

 # Lidar-AR-System
 Allows for data mobility between a LiDAR sensor and an Augmented Reality headset.
+For information on the Augmented Reality headset side of things, please reference [AR-Pass-Data](https://github.com/graciegumm/AR-Pass-Data).

 # Creating CSV file of raw data
 This system accesses a Bluecity LiDAR sensor and your own person Augmented Reality headset.
-To quickstart, execute
+To quickstart, execute the following in your terminal:
 ```bash
 ./launch.py <username> <password>
 ```